simolus3/drift/docs/content/en/docs/Other engines/vm.md

   returns null.
 Otherwise, returns the result of applying the matching function in `dart:math`.
 - `regexp`: Wraps the Dart `RegExp` apis, so that `foo REGEXP bar` is equivalent to `RegExp(bar).hasMatch(foo)`.
 Note that we have to create a new
   `RegExp` instance for each `regexp` sql call, which can impact performance on large queries.
+- `current_time_millis`: Returns the current unix timestamp as milliseconds.
+Equivalent to `DateTime.now().millisecondsSinceEpoch` in Dart.

 Note that `NaN`, `-infinity` or `+infinity` are represented as `NULL` in sql.